Ground state properties of trapped boson system with finite-range Gaussian repulsion: Exact diagonalization study: Summary and Conclusion

-Further, for a given value of $\sigma$, the critical angular velocity $\Omega_{\bf c1}$ of the first vortex state $\left(L_{z}=N\right)$ decrease with increase in number of bosons $N$ \cite{ahs01}.
-However, with increasing $\sigma$, the repulsive Gaussian interaction potential, in general, lowers the critical angular velocity $\Omega_{\bf c1}$ regardless of the number of bosons $N$.
-Thus, for a rotating system of $N$ bosons with a given interaction strength, there is value of $\sigma$ for which the critical angular velocity $\Omega_{\bf c1}$ attains a minimum value.
-It indicates that for an optimal value of $\sigma$ of the Gaussian interaction potential, the nucleation of the first centered vortex may begin at lower value of rotational angular velocity as compared to the zero-range interaction potential.
-With increase in number of bosons $N$, the minimum value of $\Omega_{\bf c1}$ obtained with Gaussian repulsion, shifts to the larger values of $\sigma$.
-The effect of interaction range of the Gaussian repulsion potential on the ground state properties is negligible for small values of $\sigma (<0.1)$, however, the effect becomes significant for large values of $\sigma(>0.1)$ on the system size scale.
-With the possible experimental realization of quasi-2D few-body quantum system in future and the experimental controllability of the scattering length through Feshbach resonance; one may hope that theoretical results obtained here may prove useful for a meaningful study of rotating quantum many-body systems with more realistic interaction potential in two dimensions.
+We further observe that for a given interaction range $\sigma$, the critical angular velocity $\Omega_{\bf c1}$ of the single vortex state $\left(L_{z}=N\right)$ decrease with increase in number of bosons $N$ \cite{ahs01}.
+However, an increase in $\sigma$ leads, in general, to a smaller critical angular velocity $\Omega_{\bf c1}$ regardless, of the number of bosons $N$.
+For a given number $N$ of bosons, there is a value of $\sigma$ for which the critical angular velocity $\Omega_{\bf c1}$ attains a minimum value indicating that there is an optimal value of $\sigma$ of the Gaussian potential for which the nucleation of the first vortex begins at a lower value of rotational angular velocity compared to the zero-range $\delta$-function potential.
+With increase in number of bosons $N$, the minimum value of $\Omega_{\bf c1}$ obtained with Gaussian potential shifts to larger values of $\sigma$. \\

+Thus, we find that in a quasi-2D system, the effect of interaction range of the repulsive Gaussian potential on the ground state properties is negligible for small values of $\sigma (<0.1)$.
+However, the effect becomes significant for values of $\sigma$ over the range $1>\sigma >0.1)$ on the system size scale $a_{\perp}$.
+The results of the present study demonstrates the suitability of finite-range Gaussian interaction as a model for two-body interaction in a quantum many-body Bose system.
+With the possibility of experimental realization of few-body quantum system and the experimental controllability of the interatomic interaction via Feshbach resonance \cite{ias98,cgj10}, the present theoretical work on atomic gases will be useful for the study of rotating quantum many-body systems with more realistic interaction potential in two dimensions.